anay2310/bioinf-python/README.rst

 Bioinformatics with Python Cookbook
 ===================================

-This is the github repository with code samples for `Bioinformatics with Python Cookbook`_
+This is the github repository with code samples for Python:
+`Bioinformatics with Python Cookbook`_